 Talk Like a Man: Communication and Connectedness for Men in the Middle Years

-According to a recent Boston Globe Magazine article, the greatest problem facing middle-age men is loneliness.
-The solution?
-Connectedness.
-As defined by the Centers for Disease Control (CDC), connectedness is “the degree to which a person or group is socially close, interrelated, or shares resources with other persons or groups.”
-Connections with family, friends, community organizations, and social institutions are vital to a man’s well-being, yet can be hindered by society’s view of “masculinities.”
-The task, then, is to help men forge connections not despite the culture but within it.
+According to a recent Boston Globe Magazine article, the greatest threat facing middle-age men is loneliness -- and a key solution to that problem is connectedness.
+Meaningful connections with family, friends, community organizations, and social institutions are vital to every man’s well-being yet can be hindered by society’s view of masculinities (i.e., characterizations of various “types” of men from the perspective of the overall culture in which we live).
+The task, then, is to help men forge connections, not despite the culture but within it.

-This webinar is sponsored by MassMen.org, a comprehensive resource for Massachusetts men and their loved ones, offering statewide mental health information, resources, and online self-assessments.
-MassMen is a program of Screening for Mental Health (SMH) and is funded by the Massachusetts Department of Public Health.
-SMH is a pioneer of large-scale mental health screening for the public, providing innovative mental health and substance use resources, linking those in need with quality treatment options.
-Its programs, offered online and in person, educate, raise awareness and screen individuals for common mental health disorders and suicide.REGISTER
+The webinar is sponsored by MassMen.org, a comprehensive resource for Massachusetts men and their loved ones, offering statewide mental health information, resources, and online self-assessments.
+MassMen is a program of Screening for Mental Health (SMH) and is funded by the Massachusetts Department of Public Health Suicide Prevention Program.
+Project partners also include the Massachusetts Coalition for Suicide Prevention and the 10 regional suicide prevention coalitions that serve the commonwealth.

 * For background information about MassMen’s perspective on MIMY, please see Preventing Suicide Among Men in the Middle Years.